aidansmth/API-Relay/readme.md

 cd API_relay
 ```

 3. Create and edit a `.env` file in the root directory of the project.
-This file will contain your station's Spinitron API key.
+This file will contain your station's Spinitron API key which is required.
+You can find this by logging into Spinitron as an administrator and navigating to `Admin > Control Panel`.
 ```
 SPINITRON_API_KEY=your_api_key
 ```